UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

         - more cores
         - other things to do

-We recommend using at least two cores for [RStudio](http://docs.uppmax.uu.se/software/rstudio/), and to get those resources, you must should start an interactive job.
+- We recommend using at least two cores for [RStudio](http://docs.uppmax.uu.se/software/rstudio/), and to get those resources, you must should start an interactive job.

-**MERGE INTO EXERCISE**
+- **TODO**: MERGE INTO EXERCISE

 !!! example "Demo/type-along"